davidtwco/rfcs/text/0000-build-std/1-background.md

 Registries can have different policies for what crates are accepted.
 For example, crates.io does not permit publishing packages named `std` or `core` but other registries might.

+### Public/private dependencies
+[background-pubpriv-dependencies]: #publicprivate-dependencies

+[Public and private dependencies][rust#44663] are a currently unstable feature which enables tracking which dependencies form part of a library's public interface.
+This is intended to make it easier to avoid breaking semver compatibility when developing a library.

+With the `public-dependency` feature enabled dependencies are marked as "private" by default which can be overridden with a `public = true` declaration.

+Private dependencies are passed to rustc with an `priv` option to the `--extern` flag.
+Dependencies without this option are treated as public by rustc for compatibility reasons.
+A new lint is added to rustc, `exported-private-dependencies`, which is emitted if an item from a private ependency is exposed as public.
+In a future edition the lint will be `deny` by default.

 ## Panic strategies
 [background-panic-strategies]: #panic-strategies